eea/eea.dexterity.sparql/README.rst

 Installation
 ============

-To install eea.sparql into the global Python environment (or a workingenv), using a traditional Zope 2 instance, you can do this:
+To install eea.dexterity.sparql into the global Python environment (or a workingenv), using a traditional Zope 2 instance, you can do this:

-* When you're reading this you have probably already run ``easy_install eea.sparql``.
+* When you're reading this you have probably already run ``easy_install eea.dexterity.sparql``.
 Find out how to install setuptools (and EasyInstall) here: http://peak.telecommunity.com/DevCenter/EasyInstall